ArunPanesar42/DevOps_Introduction/README.md

 - `rm`: used to remove files
 - `ps`: check processes that are running

+#### How to make data Persistant

+- To make data persistant we use `~/.bashrc` to add thing s we want to keep in our teimal even after exiting

 ## DEVOPS
 ### Definitions of DevOps
 - A collaboration of development and operations